aicoe-aiops/ceph_drive_failure/docs/adr/0001-handling-dependencies-downstream.md

 * Pro: Provides opportunity to use Thoth recommended software stack to maximize security and performance.
 * Pro: Ceph already had a module ([diskprediction_cloud](https://github.com/ceph/ceph/tree/nautilus/src/pybind/mgr/diskprediction_cloud)) designed to query an external service for failure predictions.
 But this had to be removed because the external service dropped support.
 Under this option, this module can be revived.
 * Con: Disk failure prediction will not work "out of the box"; it would depend on the deployed service.
+* Con: Under this option, the models will not be usable in a disconnected environment.
 * Con: Some users may be reluctant to send their disk health data to the service.

 ## Decision Drivers